izzy2lost/UnrealEngineUWP/Engine/Plugins/Tests/CQTest/README.md

 	};
 ```

+**CQTest** provides the following additional latent actions:
+ - `FExecute` - Action that executes only once.
+ - `FWaitUntil` - Action that executes over multiple ticks until either completion or the duration exceeds the timeout.
+Action will fail if the condition cannot be satisifed before timing out.
+ - `FWaitDelay` - Action that waits a specified duration.
+   - **CAUTION:** Using a timed-wait can introduce flakiness due to variable runtimes and the above `FWaitUntil` should be used instead.
+ - `FRunSequence` - Action which ensures that a collection of latent actions occur in order, and only after all previous actions have finished.

 Also available for commands is a fluent command builder
 ```cpp
 	TEST_METHOD(SomeTest)
 	{